SymbioticLab/Venn/README.md

 The Venn project is organized as follows:

 - **venn/**: Contains the core logic for the Venn resource management tool.
-  - `venn_event.py`: Main script to simulate the scheduling for multiple federated learning jobs.
+  - `venn_event.py`: Main script to simulate the scheduling for multiple collaborative learning jobs.
   - `scheduler.py`: Implements different scheduling algorithms.
   - `client.py`: Defines client behavior and interactions.
   - `job.py`: Manages job definitions and lifecycle.